- New Age False Teacher, David Wilcock, Twists Matthew 6:22

 Having determined to leave Expedition Church, I set out to find my family a new church home.
 I grew up in Chattanooga attending Woodland Park Baptist Church and listening to Wayne Barber preach.
 My parents were married there and had been members since before I was born.
 My family had gone to Woodland Park my whole life until we moved to Cartersville when I was fifteen.
 I wanted to provide that kind of long-term stability for my family.
 I could ill afford to make another bad choice.
 My girls were getting old enough to understand what was going on at church and to make friends in their various circles.
 Church certainly isn’t a venue intended for small children, most of whom are lost, to make friends.
 Still, the sermons I heard Wayne Barber preach at age six stick with me until this day and I still listen to them on his podcast archive.
 I also didn’t want to move my wife again.
 Family stability, whether in the nuclear family or the church family, is important.
 She had not been getting fed from the pulpit at Expedition and had patiently endured my faith in Tim for two years.
 I wanted our family to be in a place where the Bible was proclaimed verse-by-verse on Sunday Morning.
 So, I made a spreadsheet of every church in the Bartow Baptist Association and began a category by category analysis.

 The first church I visited was Pine Grove Baptist.
 It is a small church directly across the street from Dellinger Park and in close proximity to our home.
 Upon sitting down in the pew, I was hopeful.
-The congregation and choir was singing from hymnals; there were no 7-11 songs and I could tell Pine Grove wasn’t the kind of place that would sing them.
+The congregation and choir were singing from hymnals; there were no 7-11 songs and I could tell Pine Grove wasn’t the kind of place that would sing them.
 There would be no Hillsong-style rock concert there.
 When the pastor entered the pulpit, I took hold of one of the large KJV pew Bibles to follow along.
 He then turned in his own Bible to the story of the prodigal son and informed the congregation that “God had given him” five principles from this story.
 My countenance fell.
 He then proceeded to turn the story of the Prodigal Son into a systematic treatise on free will and a Semi-Pelagian rejection of predestination.
 His thinly veiled polemic against predestination included no less than three invitations, each more elaborate than the last.
 Recognizing that I must have been the only new person in the small congregation, I was tempted to go forward and “get saved” all over again so that we could all go home.
 I ultimately decided that it would be bad form and resolved to visit somewhere new on the next Sunday.
 Somewhere new was Rowland Springs Baptist Church.

 A church website can be a useful tool for learning about a prospective church.
 Beyond a simple statement of faith, many church websites include sermon archives, biographical information about the pastoral staff, and a recommended reading list.
 Knowledgeable Christians can use this data to save themselves from visiting a church they would never want to join in the first place.
 For example, if a church’s recommended reading list includes books by Andy Stanley or Rick Warren, then there is good reason not to view that church as a viable body.
 The recommending reading list at Rowland Springs includes books by Voddie Buacham, RC Sproul, John MacArthur, and Charles Spurgeon.
 To contrast, the recommended reading list at Expedition church included books by Rick Warren, Greg Laurie, Brian McLauren, Jim Cymbala, and Andy Stanley.
 Sometimes who is not on the list says a lot more than who is.
 When I perused the Rowland Springs reading list, I did not see any red flag authors.
 Another indicator of soundness at Rowland Springs was the bio of the Adam Burrell, the Minister of Students and Families.
 Adam’s website bio indicates that he has an MDiv from the Southern Baptist Theological Seminary and includes a picture of him in a bow-tie that would make Albert Mohler proud.
 I know a Calvinist when I see one and, sure enough, that’s what Adam is.
 Even though I am not a five-point Calvinist myself, that Rowland Springs had hired one to teach youth indicated to me that the kind of rank Charles-Finney-style decisionism which was present at Pine Grove and which runs rampant in some Georgia Baptist churches was not present in Rowland Springs.
 That the church youth minister was seminary-educated family man indicated to me that the church was serious about teaching its youth doctrine and not merely attracting them with fun activities for the sake of winning their parents.
 In hindsight, I think it may be the case that the church body is so insensitive to matters of doctrine that neither Calvinism nor Finneyism gives them any degree of concern.
 That the church body has abided extensive Masonic membership indicates that the church’s standards for right belief and living are severely lacking.
 Unfortunately, the Masonic membership at Rowland Springs was not something of which I was aware at the time.
 After listening to the Rowland Springs Baptist sermon archives and exchanging emails with Adam, I decided Rowland Springs was worth a visit.

 I first visited Rowland Springs on my own.
 My wife stayed behind that Sunday to take care of a sick child.
 I arrived well before the Sunday School hour started.
 Kelly Branton, a woman from the praise team, directed me to the Sunday School class for my age group.
 I wouldn’t have known where to go had I not found her rehearsing in the sanctuary with the rest of the praise team.
 I took note that Rowland Springs did not have greeters ready to meet visitors and walk them to the proper classroom.
 Larger churches tend to have an entire team dedicated to doing this.
 I actually found it favorable that Rowland Springs didn’t.
 To me, it indicated that the church wasn’t seeker sensitive or McChurch corporate.
-Not long after Kelly sat me down in the classroom designated for young marrieds, Adam Burrell walked in and directed me upstairs to a Sunday School class that he though was more fitting for me.
+Not long after Kelly sat me down in the classroom designated for young marrieds, Adam Burrell walked in and directed me upstairs to a Sunday School class that he thought was more fitting for me.
 It was a class entitled What Christians Believe.
 It was taught by a Deacon named Doug Blankenship and it was based upon the Defenders curriculum that William Lane Craig teaches at Johnson Ferry Baptist Church.
 I enjoyed the class very much.
 The next week my family attended with me.
 My wife insisted that we try out the young married class in order to connect with people our age and in our phase of life.
 That class was team taught by deacons named Grant McDurmond and Chris McSwain, both of whom are professional school teachers.

 Grant and Chris used LifeWay material to teach their class.
 It took one week for my wife and I decide to move back to the class upstairs.
 Doug was a good teacher.
 He was teaching systematic theology and apologetics; class discussion was meaningful.
 We both enjoyed the class over the next few weeks.
 It had been over a year since we were a part of a Sunday School class.
 We became a regular part of the class and met some really nice people.
 It wasn’t long after we first started visiting Rowland Springs that my wife experienced serious problems with a pregnancy.
 I sent Doug an email from the hospital asking for prayer.
 We got much more than that.
 The entire class descended upon our house with meals and domestic assistance even though we weren’t church members and had only been visiting for a few weeks.
 I felt like a part of the group.